How to Create a Custom AI Email Agent in 5 Minutes

 That depends on your instructions.
 Best practice: include a fallback rule like “If unsure, forward the email to my inbox with [NEEDS REVIEW] in the subject.”
 This prevents bad responses.

-Do AI email agents work with Outlook?
+Do agents work with Microsoft tools?

 Ready to automate your busywork?